Economic system: Evolutionary economics

 Karl Marx's theory of economic development was based on the premise of evolving economic systems.
 Specifically, in his view over the course of history superior economic systems would replace inferior ones.
 Inferior systems were beset by internal contradictions and inefficiencies that would make it impossible for them to survive long-term.
 In Marx's scheme, feudalism was replaced by capitalism, which would eventually be superseded by socialism.
 Joseph Schumpeter had an evolutionary conception of economic development, but unlike Marx he de-emphasized the role of class struggle in contributing to qualitative change in the economic mode of production.
-In subsequent world history, many communist states run according to Marxist–Leninist ideologies arose during the 20th century, but by the 1990s they had either ceased to exist or gradually reformed their centrally planned economies toward market-based economies, for example with perestroika and the dissolution of the Soviet Union, Chinese economic reform and Đổi Mới in Vietnam.
+In subsequent world history, many communist states run according to Marxist–Leninist ideologies arose during the 20th century, but by the 1990s they had either ceased to exist or gradually reformed their centrally planned economies toward market-based economies, for example with perestroika and the dissolution of the Soviet Union, reform and opening up and Đổi Mới in Vietnam.

 Mainstream evolutionary economics continues to study economic change in modern times.
 There has also been renewed interest in understanding economic systems as evolutionary systems in the emerging field of complexity economics.